barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 We want Paichang to be true when he says _"such a person does not evade"_ karmic law.
 That should be the good answer to the question, according to this account, right?
 But he seems as wrong as Old Paichang.
 Because of that, Paichang gets a slap in the face.

-Sudden enlightenment is not more true, as a view, than gradual.
+So, Sudden enlightenment is not more true, as a view, than gradual?

 If I am pragmatic for a second, I'd rather get slapped in the face than be reborn five hundred times as a fox.
-So sudden enlightenment is maybe "less wrong" than gradual enlightenment.
-Still, Huang-po's slap suggests that __none of those answers are actually right__.
+Could sudden enlightenment be "less wrong" than gradual enlightenment?

+Still, Huang-po's slap suggests that none of those answers are actually right.
-Gradual.E = Sudden.E + Karma ?
-Gradual.E is actually Sudden.E, with the Self believing there was a gradual process at play.
-You get enlightened suddenly, but your view makes you think you had to wait such a long time for it to happen.
-Sudden.E says the law cannot be obscured, evaded, which brings us back to wonder when we'll exit it, back to Gradual.E.

 (Dogen would probably point out that it's an answer made of words, or that it's one view distinct from others, so it's a wrong view.
 He says _"If you fall into the words and ideas [...] you too will be a fox spirit"_, in comments of case 102)

-_Karma_ is the law of cause and effect, and it also is the phenomena it governs.
-The law and the objects of the law are "one".
-A single cause/effect relationship is "one with" the continuum.
-Like an instant in a duration.
-Like a wave in the ocean.
-There is no "way out" of karmic law, because there's no "in".
-You can't obscure it.
+## A read about the ritual

+Ritual and liturgy, is that the answer to the question?
+Is the ritual of cremation the way to find your way between the two answers?
+Is it the function, the end of Zen practice and liturgy to pay respect to both answers?

+> Hearing this, the old man immediately was enlightened.
+Making his bows he said, "I am released from the body of a fox.
+The body is on the other side of this mountain.
+I wish to make a request of you. __Please__, Abbot, __perform my funerals as for a priest__."

+Why does old Paichang request a funeral?

+Is the ritual requested by old Paichang, __because__ he understands that an enlightened person __does not evade__ the law of cause and effect?
+Old Paichang is enlightened, but there are still things that need to happen, and a law that cannot be obscured.

+> "There, with his staff, he poked out the body of a dead fox.
+He then performed __the ceremony of cremation__."

+Why would there be anything to do with the fox's body?
+What does it __do__?
+What does it changes?

 ## A read about cause and effects